The salary for people with occupational therapy degrees can range from $60K to $1,000,000. And, we’re covering it all, including:

 We wrote this article to give you insight into the complex topic of occupational therapy salary.
-Whether you’re still looking into becoming an OT, considering options for your first job, or simply curious how your OT salary stacks up, this article aims to give you an idea of how the occupational therapy profession pays.
+Whether you’re still looking into becoming an OT, considering options for your first job, or simply curious how your occupational therapist salary stacks up, this article aims to give you an idea of how the occupational therapy profession pays.

 Occupational therapy is considered one of the most fulfilling and flexible careers in health care.
 Not only do OTs help dramatically improve the overall quality of patients’ lives, but we also earn a pretty solid income in the process!